kafka-schema-reg-mcp-demos/demo-docs/FAQ.md

 **Option 3: Cloud Services**
 - Use existing Schema Registry (Confluent Cloud, AWS MSK)
 - Deploy MCP server to cloud platform
-- Configure Claude Desktop with cloud endpoints
+- Configure your AI client with cloud endpoints

 ### **Q: Can I use this in CI/CD pipelines?**